 The 5 Best Places to Visit in Scotland

-Whether you’re visiting Scotland for a family holiday, as part of your European adventure or simply to explore, there is no doubt that it is a stunning country with plenty to keep everyone entertained.
+Whether you’re visiting Scotland for a family holiday, as part of your European adventure, to explore, or you’re coming for a wedding in one of the stunning small wedding venues edinburgh has to offer, there is no doubt that it is a stunning country with plenty to keep everyone entertained.
 From a bustling city experience to the perfect country escape, there is sure to be a place in Scotland that is ideal for you.
 To help you uncover all that Scotland has to offer, we have put together a list of the 5 best places to visit in Scotland – check it out.

 Known as Scotland’s hilly capital city, Edinburgh offers the best of both worlds when it comes to a city break.
 With an old medieval town and an elegant Georgian New Town, it boasts stunning gardens, as well as hosting some important historical monuments such as Edinburgh Castle.
 It is also not far from the renowned district of Leith, which offers waterfront bistros, traditional Scottish pubs and even thrift shops.
 So if you are looking to immerse yourself in all things Scotland, the city of Edinburgh may be just the place for you.

 Located on the River Clyde, the city of Glasgow is set in the stunning lowlands of Western Scotland.
 Home to the Scottish Opera, National Theatre of Scotland and the Scottish Ballet, it is often referred to as Scotland’s cultural hub.
 Offering a bustling and thriving environment for visitors to explore, it is ideal for visiting acclaimed museums and taking in the beautiful architecture.